QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 - **The stream writes what it reports.** After reporting a stream fill, the plugin calls `UpdateOrderState` with the new cumulative state.
 The next poll compare starts from it and repeats nothing.
-- **The stream reads before it reports.** Schwab's stream handler already keeps a cumulative-quantity dictionary to drop duplicate stream events (`CharlesSchwabBrokerage.DataQueueHandler.cs:419-425`); `TryGetLastOrderState` is that dictionary, shared.
-A stream update at or below the registry's quantity was already reported — by either path — and is dropped.
+- **The stream reads before it reports.** The stream's own duplicate check is not enough in watch mode, because it does not know what the poll already reported. `TryGetLastOrderState` fills that gap: a stream update at or below the registry's quantity was already reported — by either path — and is dropped.

-Without the write half, watch mode double-counts: the poll reports a fill, the stream reports the same fill a moment later, and Lean applies both.
-This is the one wiring rule that is not optional for a plugin that polls while its stream lives.
+Without that write, watch mode reports a fill twice: the poll reports it, the stream reports the same fill a moment later, and Lean applies both.
+This is the one wiring rule a plugin must follow when it polls while its stream is alive.

+A fallback-mode plugin needs none of that wiring, because its stream never comes back once polling starts.
+Its stream handler makes no registry calls — Schwab's keeps only its own cumulative-quantity dictionary, untouched.
+Everything it owes the service is one seed at the moment the stream dies (see "Seed before Start").
+The registry complements the plugin's existing logic, it never replaces it — and in fallback mode the stream and the service never even touch while the stream lives.

 A replace moves the state, because the registry is keyed by brokerage id and a replace gives the order a new one.
 Inside the same locked block that reports `UpdateSubmitted`, the plugin moves it across:
 `TryGetLastOrderState(oldId, out var lastSeen)`, then `Watch(newId, lastSeen)`, then `Unwatch(oldId)`.
+A broker whose replacement counts its executions from zero seeds the new id with a fresh `Submitted` snapshot instead of moving the old state — Schwab's replace path does exactly that.
 The same seed rule covers a plugin that reports `Submitted` from the request path, as Schwab does without the stream: watch the new id with a `Submitted` snapshot in that block, so the next sweep does not repeat the submit.

+### Seed before Start

+Polling never starts first: the stream reported orders before it, and the registry must know what was already reported before the first sweep runs.
+So every `Start` that follows stream time begins with a handover:

+1. Drain the message buffer with an empty `WithLockedStream` block, so every fill the stream already delivered is counted.
+Nothing slips in after the drain, because the switch runs on the stream's own thread — the only thread that delivers stream messages.
+2. Seed the registry with one `Watch(id, lastSeen)` per open Lean order: the status comes from the Lean order, the cumulative filled quantity from the plugin's own bookkeeping.
+Orders the stream already closed need no seed — the diff skips every order Lean has closed.
+3. `Start`.

+The first sweep then continues from what the stream reported instead of repeating it.
+A fallback-mode plugin does this once, because its stream never comes back — Schwab's `SeedRegistryFromOpenOrders` is the working example.
+A gap-mode plugin repeats it on every drop: seed, `Start`, and `Stop` when the stream returns.

+The seed source already exists in most streaming plugins, because they keep the same bookkeeping Schwab does — the cumulative quantity already reported, per Lean order: Webull's `_orderIdToPreviousCumulativeQuantity` (`WebullBrokerage.cs:78`), ByBit's `_cumulativeFillQuantity` (`BybitBrokerage.Messaging.cs:42`), Alpaca's and TradeStation's `_orderIdToFillQuantity` (`AlpacaBrokerage.cs:59`, `TradeStationBrokerage.cs:132` — both signed, so their seed takes the absolute value).
+Webull is the clearest next adopter: a dropped stream is a blind gap today, nothing replays the missed events, and its `StreamDisconnected`/`StreamReconnected` events are ready-made `Start`/`Stop` triggers.
+TradeStation needs the seed only for the outage window itself, because its server replays an order snapshot on every reconnect.
+Two would add the dictionary first: Tastytrade tracks processed fill ids instead of quantities, and Binance keeps nothing — its stream reports the per-fill delta the wire sends.

 ### Start and Stop follow the stream